What Role Does the Environment Play in Autism?

 Other possible environmental factors include exposure to flame retardants, which are chemicals added to electronics, appliances, mattresses, carpets, and other home products to decrease the risk of fire.
 Scientists are also studying phthalates, which are chemicals used in plastics, soaps, shampoos, and other products.

-Research has not found any link between vaccines and autism.
+Multiple research studies have not found any link between vaccines and autism.

 “Environmental factors can be big and varied.
 But they fall into groups that travel together in terms of where, and how, we might think about intervention,” Volk says.
 She discusses gene-environment interactions in autism during this recorded SPARK webinar.